tcnksm/ghr/README.md

 ## Usage

-You need to execute command in your github project directory:
+Run it in your project directory:

 ```bash
 $ ghr [option] <tag> <artifacts>